bpk1bpk1/XINU/Report.md

-# Assignment 2 - Robert Henderson and Burde Prerana Kamath
+# Assignment 2 - Robert "Bo" Henderson and Burde Prerana Kamath

 This assignment provided an overview as to how processes run concurrently, why this is so important, and provided hand-on experience writing concurrent code.